pmariniutec/cg-opengl-base/README.md

 ### All Platforms
 - CMake 3.20 or later
-- OpenGL 4.5 compatible graphics card and drivers
+- OpenGL 4.1 compatible graphics card and drivers

 ### Windows
 - Windows 10/11
 - Visual Studio 2019 or 2022 (with C++ development tools)
 - Windows 10 SDK
+- clang-cl should work but not tested at the moment

 ### macOS
 - macOS 10.15 or later